jussihyva/corewar/jhakala/test_dir/src/statements/README.txt

 	add
 	sub
 	and
+	or
+	xor
 	zjmp
+	ldi
 	sti
 	fork
+	lld
+	lldi
 	lfork
+	aff

 Done but not tested:
-	 or
-	 xor
-	 ldi

 Not yet:
-	lld
-	lldi
-	aff

-read_types in game/game_utils.c over added // need to test that too